 Alternatively, you can also use PowerShell to make a Standard User account an Administrator.
 You can do this while you are signed in as a Standard User.

-To make a user account an administrator with PowerShell, use these steps:
+To change the account type to Administrator through PowerShell, use these steps:

 Get-LocalUser